Reporter’s Roundup

 • Discover how you can guide the conversation when you talk with reporters.

-• Secure best practices for dealing with the national press, your local newspapers, key trade journals, podcasts, and more.
+• Secure best practices for dealing with the national press, your local media, key trade journals, podcasts, and more.

-Reporter’s Roundup doesn’t end when you read your article.
-We take the extra step by consulting with you once you receive it.
-Going this extra mile gives you instant feedback and concrete strategies designed to improve your performance.
+Added benefit: Reporter’s Roundup doesn’t end when you read your article.
+We get back on the phone or video call to consult with you once you receive it.
+Going this extra mile gives you instant feedback and concrete strategies designed to improve your performance both today and in the long run.

 Take advantage of Reporter’s Roundup as a standalone professional development experience or as part of your media training workshop.